 Tofino Botanical Gardens was established by George Patterson in 1997 to provide visitors to the Clayoquot Sound UNESCO Biosphere Reserve with an introduction to the natural and cultural histories of the area.
 Our twelve acres of gardens, exhibits, forest boardwalk, and shoreline have been designed to encourage people to explore the relationship between culture and nature.
-Features include a kitchen garden; café; natural pond; children’s garden; the Bernardo O’Higgins Garden; a comparative botany garden featuring plants from the temperate rainforests of Chile; a tropical garden; and the Evian, a retired salmon troller.
+Features include a kitchen garden; café; natural pond; children’s garden; the Bernardo O’Higgins Garden; a comparative botany garden featuring plants from the temperate rainforests of Chile; and a tropical garden.
 In 2003, the Tofino Botanical Gardens Foundation was established to ensure that the Gardens will continue to be developed as a permanent not-for-profit institution serving both local communities and visitors to the Pacific Rim.

 Experience in horticulture, landscaping, and/or carpentry is preferred but not always necessary.
 Essential experience and qualities include an interest in horticulture and/or public gardens, the ability to work independently, to relate with the public, and to live with other volunteers and maintain clean living quarters.
 We try very hard to match tasks with your abilities and interests, though some tasks are unavoidable (such as weeding!).
 You must be neat, clean and presentable to the public at all times.